VirToReal/CNC_gcode-to-reprap-converter/README.md

 Added features:
 - Adding Feedrates for Traveling/Cutting/Z-Movements
-- Added support for Visualisation in Octoprint / http://gcode.ws (http://www.thingiverse.com/thing:35248)
+- Added support for hudbrogs Visualisation in Octoprint / http://gcode.ws (http://www.thingiverse.com/thing:35248)

 Hope this is for some use